 The success of our Path to Greatness will be measured by the government's ability to grow the local economy.
-In 2012, the Economic launched the Development Incentive (EDI) fund with an investment of \$50 million in grants and loans to attract and retain businesses.
-To date, the County has awarded \$32.0 million in EDI funding for 41 projects.
-This investment is estimated to create approximately 3.700 County jobs and retained 4,900 County jobs.
-So far, EDI funding has leveraged \$746.0 million in private investments and State economic development funds in the County cumulatively.
-This has yielded 8,600 more jobs since FY 2010.
-The FY 2018 approved budget includes \$9 million from this fund to continue investing in the economy.
+In 2012, the County launched the Economic Development Incentive (EDI) fund with an investment of \$50 million in grants and loans to attract and retain businesses.
+To date. the County has awarded \$36.5 million in EDI funding for 44 projects.
+This investment is estimated to create approximately 7,000 County jobs and retained 5,138 County jobs.
+So far, EDI funding has leveraged over \$981.7 million in private investments and State economic development funds in the County cumulatively.
+This has yielded 12,147 more jobs over the FY 2010.
+The FY 2019 approved budget includes \$9 million from this fund to continue investing in the economy.

-The County will continue its efforts to grow the residential, commercial and industrial construction economy by creating efficiencies in the permitting and inspections processes.
+The County will continue its efforts to grow the residential, commercial and industrial construction economy bv efficiencies in the permitting and inspections processes.
 In FY 2014, the Department of Permitting, Inspections and Enforcement was established to streamline and improve services in that regard.
-The FY 2018 approved budget includes funding to support the filling of previously unfunded vacant positions and additional hardware support for the new permitting system to improve inspection and permitting review processes.
-The approved budget includes funding for the Department of Public Works and Transportation (DPWT) to provide for the replacement of buses, support for the operating contract for TheBus and additional cash match funding to support grant programs to expand the Capital Bikeshare program to National Harbor and along Route 1 from Mount Rainier to Riverdale Park.
-Also, additional funding is allotted for tree maintenance and snow and ice removal requirements.
-Additionally, in FY 2018, \$3.3 million funds from a portion of the video lottery terminal (VLT) funds are dedicated for the maintenance and upgrade of MD 210.
+The FY 2019 approved budget includes continued funding to maintain the new permitting system to improve inspection and permitting review processes and the new ProjectFlow system.
+The approved budget includes funding for the Department of Public Works and Transportation to provide for replacement of fixed route buses and increased support the operating contract for TheBus and continuation of cash match contributions required for grant-funded programs such as Maryland Bikeways, Transportation Alternatives Program (TAP) Statewide Special Transportation Assistance Program (SSTAP) as well as tree maintenance and snow and ice removal requirements.
+Additionally, in FY 2019, \$2.7 million funds from a portion of the video lottery terminal (VLT) funds are dedicated for the maintenance and upgrade of MD 210.

 The approved budget also supports the Department of Housing and Community Development and the Redevelopment Authority's efforts to focus on expanding access to a broad range of quality housing, promoting and increasing the supply of affordable housing, and enabling families to become self-sufficient.
-In support of that, the FY 2018 approved budget contains \$5 million for two programs Pathway to Purchase and Workforce Housing Gap Financing Program and an additional \$1.5 million to fund the Housing Rehabilitation Assistance Program.
-Additionally. approved budget funds a compliance monitor for HOME/CDBG, an increase in the County contribution to the Redevelopment Authority, additional support for grant programs and funding to complete phase I and II of the comprehensive housing strategy plan.
-An additional \$2.0 million will be transferred to the Redevelopment Authority's capital budget to support two efforts. revitalization community Commercial Revitalization Program (\$1.5 million) provides grants that match funding that owners of the shopping centers have dedicated to rehabilitating unattractive shopping centers and the Community Impact Grant Program (\$500,000) provides matching funds to county based non-profits to implement small community led projects.
+In support of that, the FY 2019 approved budget contains \$6.6 million from the Housing Investment Trust Fund for two programs - Pathway to Purchase and Workforce Housing Gap Financing Program Additionally, approved budget funds the Affirmatively Furthering Fair Housing study, an increase the County contribution to the Redevelopment Authority and continued operating support for the comprehensive housing strategy plan.
+An additional \$6.5 transferred million will be Redevelopment Authority's capital budget to support the Glenarden project (\$4.5 million), Addison Road project (\$1.0 million), Commercial Countywide Revitalization (\$250,000) and Countywide Community